Nathanielight/sky300bot/README.md

-# Skye 300K Challenge Telegram Bot
+# Skysport telegram channel 300K Challenge Telegram Bot

 This bot is designed to manage a referral system for the Skye 300K Challenge Telegram channel.
 It allows users to generate referral links, track their referral counts, and view the leaderboard.